-Block length and width or acreage within bounding streets shall be such as to accommodate the size of lot required in the areas by the Zoning Regulations and to provide for convenient access, circulation control, and safety of street traffic.
+Block length and width or acreage within bounding streets shall be such as to accommodate the lot size and lot area required by the Zoning Ordinance and to provide for convenient access, circulation control, and safety of street traffic.

-- 7.3.1 With the exception of Planned Unit Development and Cluster Subdivisions, the maximum block dimension shall be eighteen hundred (1800) feet.
-In the design of blocks longer than one thousand (1000) feet, special consideration shall be given to the provisions of pedestrians interior walkways near the center, or wherever most useful to facilitate pedestrian circulation to a school, park, recreation area, shopping center, bus stop, or other significant neighborhood destination.
-Walkways will only be approved if maintained by individual lot owners, a Homeowners Association or similar organization. - 7.3.2 Residential blocks shall be of sufficient depth to accommodate two (2) tiers of lots of minimum depth, except where double frontage lots bordering a controlled-access highway/street or floodplain are used.
+- 7.3.1 With the exception of Planned Unit Developments and cluster subdivisions, the maximum block dimension shall be eighteen hundred (1800) feet.
+In the design of blocks longer than one thousand (1000) feet, special consideration shall be given to the provisions of pedestrian interior walkways near the center, or wherever most useful to facilitate pedestrian circulation to a school, park, recreation area, shopping center, bus stop, or other significant neighborhood destination.
+Walkways will only be approved if maintained by individual lot owners, a homeowners' association, or similar organization. - 7.3.2 Residential blocks shall be of sufficient depth to accommodate two tiers of lots of minimum depth, except where double frontage lots bordering a controlled-access highway/street or floodplain are used.